NARUTONBM/LearnJetPack/README.md

 # LearnJetPack
-The demo project for learning the JetPack
+The demo project for learning the JetPack.